brenovandall/nazare/README.md

 ## Nazaré
-A project for runnning and versioning sql migrations.
+A simple project for runnning and versioning sql migrations.